Agricultural assessment program: overview

 - the operation boards at least 10 horses regardless of ownership; and

 - the operation receives $10,000 or more in gross receipts annually in the preceding two years from fees generated through boarding horses and/or through producing sale of crops, livestock, and livestock products.
-(Land that supports operations whose primary on site function is horse racing is not eligible.)
+(If the primary onsite function is horseracing, the land is not eligible.)

 - A start-up commercial horse boarding operation may also qualify based on annual boarding fees of $10,000 or more in its first or second year.